justinpak13/PPP-Analysis-Project/README.md

 ## 6. Aiflow DAGS

 Once everything is running, you can navigate to http://localhost:8080/ and trigger the DAG.
+The username and password is airflow.
 Go get some coffee as this will probably take a while.
 The section below explains what is happening behind the scenes

  The  DAG that is outlined below is not the most efficient.
 Since there are 13 large csv files to be downloaded from the SBA website, within our DAG file I created a list with the links.
 Then I set the start date to be 13 days prior to the current date of the run.
 Once Airflow runs, it counts the difference in days between the run date and the start date and chooses the corresponding link in the list.
 The approach is pretty roundabout, but I have created it this way for a few reasons.
 One, in order to resemble how more realistic batch data processing would work.
 Two, it allowed more immediate feedback when working on the project so I could move on to other sections of the DAG without waiting for all 13 files to be downloaded at once.
 And 3, it was an excuse to learn how to have different parts of the DAG communicate with each other.